esotechnica/test/_sources/mech/advanced/index.md

-# Rotation
+# Advanced topics

-Here are my notes on rotational kinematics and dynamics
+Here are my notes on some advanced topics

-## What is rotation?
+## What is blah blah?

 Roles and directives are two of the most powerful tools in Jupyter Book.
 They are kind of like functions, but written in a markup language.
 They both